 In addition to these colloquial names, raccoons are also referred to by their habitat and behaviors.
 There are at least six known species of raccoon and various subspecies.
 They are highly adaptable mammals that can live in a variety of different climates all around the world; including Central, South and North America, Canada, Asia, Europe, and even the Caribbean.
 This variety leaves room for a lot of interesting names.
-Other types of raccoons include, but are not Limited to, the Ring-Tailed Raccoon, Upper Mississippi Valley Raccoon, the Eastern Raccoon, Ten Thousand Island Raccoon, the Crab-Eating Raccoon, the Tres Marias Raccoon, the Guadeloupe Raccoon, the Coati, the Cozumel Raccoon, and more.
+Other types of raccoons include, but are not limited to, the Ring-Tailed Raccoon, Upper Mississippi Valley Raccoon, the Eastern Raccoon, Ten Thousand Island Raccoon, the Crab-Eating Raccoon, the Tres Marias Raccoon, the Guadeloupe Raccoon, the Coati, the Cozumel Raccoon, and more.

 Raccoons are nocturnal animals, meaning they are active at night and rest during the day.
-During the night, raccoons generally hunt and forage for food.
+At night, raccoons generally hunt and forage for food.
 Although primarily nocturnal, they are known to venture out in the day from time to time for particular food sources.
 In the United States, these food sources are commonly turning out to be residential and urban garbage cans and dumpsters.
 For more information about Raccoon & Rat Removal you should call Brendan.

-Raccoons travel and behave in colonies; usually consisting of their own kin.
+Raccoons travel and behave in colonies; usually consisting of their own family.
 The start of the year has proven to be their breeding time; with a gestation period of about sixty five days or so.
-The males do not partake in raising the raccoon pups, so females separate following reproduction.
+The males do not partake in raising the raccoon pups, so females separate after reproduction.
 Raising baby raccoons is not a terribly dangerous time period for female raccoons; mostly because raccoons have very few predators.
 This does not mean they cannot be subjected to danger.

-In certain parts of earth, animals such as coyotes, cougars, mountain lions, and bobcats, and more, will feed on wild raccoons.
+In certain parts of the earth, animals such as coyotes, cougars, mountain lions, and bobcats, and more, will feed on wild raccoons.
 As natural instinct allows, raccoons are known to claw, bite, hiss, growl, and scream at anything threatening it.
 This defensive behavior is commonly seen in urban areas near humans and domesticated pets.

-Raccoons are omnivorous so their diet can consist of everything from invertebrates to plant material.
+Raccoons are omnivorous so their diet can consist of everything from invertebrates to plants.
 Depending on the time of year, habitat, and species of raccoon, food sources will differ.
 For instance, in the late summer and autumn months, Northern raccoons are known to indulge in fruits, acorns, walnuts, and other seasonal foods that are full of nutrients and calories.
 This better prepares them for their winter hibernation period.
 In the springtime and early summer months, raccoons dine on less favorable items, like worms, insects, and other readily accessible invertebrates.

 Although not conclusively proven, raccoons are believed to wash their food before eating; also referred to as “dousing”.
 There are lots of theories to explain this behavior; however, most believe it’s simply an archaic habit dating back to when raccoons mostly fed on shorelines and foraged food sources from watering holes.
-Other theories suggest that raccoons cannot produce an adequate quantity of saliva to consume their food, so they must moisten it with water for sufficient digestion.
+Other theories suggest that raccoons cannot produce an adequate amount of saliva to consume their food, so they must moisten it with water for sufficient digestion.

 Urban Raccoon Development

-For shelter, raccoons in suburban areas are known to use houses, buildings, attics, garages, sheds, and roofs, sewer drains, outside play sets, pet houses, hollowed trees, crawl spaces, porches, decks, and more.
-They are moderately intelligent mammals that may learn how to overcome obstacles and remember certain tasks for up to three decades!
+For shelter, raccoons in suburban areas are known to use houses, buildings, attics, garages, sheds, roofs, sewer drains, outside play sets, pet houses, hollowed trees, crawl spaces, porches, decks, and more.
+They are intelligent mammals that learn how to overcome obstacles and remember certain tasks for up to three decades!
 They can use their dexterous hands and claws to open gates, pick locks, dig holes, lift, push, and rip away anything in their way.
 This causes lots of structural damage to homes and buildings in these municipal neighborhoods and areas.

-When building and homeowners experience an animal infestation problem, it is important that they act fast.
+When building and homeowners experience an animal infestation, it is important that they act fast.
 Structural damage, repairs, cleanup, and attacks are all possible consequences of a raccoon infestation.
 This is particularly vital for families or buildings with small children.
 Wild raccoons can’t only be defensive and protective of their clan, they can also carry a plethora of communicable diseases; including Rabies, Canine Distemper, Leptospirosis, and more.
 To prevent a raccoon attack or contagious infection, it’s crucial to eliminate raccoons as soon as you’re aware they of their presence.
 Typically, an animal control business may be called out to diagnose the issue and facilitate a set of remedies to eliminate the threat.
 In this situation, it is highly advised to hire a business which does not use dangerous and inhumane methods of animal control.
 Make certain to call a business which may remove raccoons safely and humanely.
 An animal control company shouldn’t ever kill raccoons.